 - Lo! such the child whose early feet

 The paths of peace have trod-

 Whose secret heart, with influence

-sweet.
+sweet,

-- Is upward drawn to God,
+- Is upward drawn to God.

-- 3. By cool Siloam's shady rill
+- By cool Siloam's shady rill

 The lily must decay;

 The rose that blooms beneath the hill

-The rose that blooms beneath the hil Must shortly fade away.
+Must shortly fade away.

-- 4. And soon, too soon, the wintry hour Of man's naturer age Will shake the soul with sorrow's power, And stormy passion's rage. - O thou who givest life and breath, We seek thy grace alone, In childhood, manhood, age, and death, To keep us still thine own.
+- 4. And soon, too soon, the wintry hour Of man's maturer age Will shake the soul with sorrow's power, And stormy passion's rage.

+- O thou who givest life and breath, We seek thy grace alone, In childhood, manhood, age, and death, To keen us still thine own.